-- 10

-- 3. Check that the battery is secure and the battery cables are properly installed.

-- 4. Change the engine oil (See page 71).

-- Before starting the engine, disconnect stop switch lock and crank approximately 10 pulling the recoil starter (Manual start model) or 3 times of 3 sec. turning the starter motor (Electric start model) in order to prime the oil pump.

-- 6. Fill fuel tank completely.
+- Check that the battery is secure and the battery cables are properly installed. - 4.
+Change the engine oil (See page 56). - Before starting the engine, disconnect stop switch lock and crank approximately 10 times in order to prime the oil pump. - 6.
+Fill fuel tank completely. - Start the engine and warm up the engine for 3 minutes in the "NEU-TRAL" position. - 8.
+Run the engine for 5 minutes at the slowest speed.

-- Start the engine and warm up the engine for 3 minutes in the "NEU-TRAL" position. - 8.
-Run the engine for 5 minutes at the slowest speed. - Run the engine for 10 minutes at half throttle.
+Run the engine for 10 minutes at half throttle.
 The oil used for storage inside the engine will be circulated out to assure optimum performance.